regarager/cheesepizza.nvim/README.md

 require("cheesepizza").setup({
 	-- Generation of files for contests
 	contest = {
-		lang = "cpp", -- Default file extension/language to use
+		lang = "cpp", -- default file extension/language to use
 		lettered_files = true, -- use letters as file names (A.cpp, B.cpp, ...) instead of numbers (1.cpp, 2.cpp, ...)
-	},
+		change_dir = true, -- automatically :cd into the new contest directory },
 	-- Templates to use for contests, USE AT YOUR OWN RISK snippets = {